symfony/symfony-docs/components/string.rst

 Slugger
 -------

-In some contexts, such as URLs and file/directory names, it's not safe to use any Unicode character.
+In some contexts, such as URLs and file/directory names, it is not safe to use any Unicode character.
 A *slugger* transforms a given string into another string that only includes safe ASCII characters::